Secured vs unsecured car loans

 More from Moneybarn

-At Moneybarn, we provide bad credit car finance, so if you have a poor credit history or have been previously rejected for finance, we could help.
+At Moneybarn, we provide bad credit car finance, so if you have a poor credit history or have been previously refused car finance, we could help.

 It’s important to note that car finance is slightly different from secured or unsecured car loans.
 One key difference is that, with finance, we pay the dealership on your behalf.
-Once you’ve collected your new car, you’ll make monthly payments to us (your finance company) until the agreed amount is paid off.
+Once you’ve collected your new car, you’ll make monthly payments until the agreed amount is paid off.

 We’re one of the UK’s largest car finance providers for people with bad credit.
-We have over 30 years of experience, so if you have a County Court Judgement, are looking for car finance while collecting benefits, or anything else, use our car finance calculator to see what your agreement could look like.
+We have over 30 years of experience, so if are looking for car finance while collecting benefits, or wondering ‘Can you get car finance with a CCJ?‘, use our car finance calculator to see what your agreement could look like.

 FAQs about secured and unsecured car loans